Now welcoming patients with Canadian Dental Care Plan (CDCP) coverage!

 Welcome New Patients

 Are you looking for a dentist in Vernon?
-We are welcoming new patients to our clinic.
+We are welcoming new patients at both of our locations.
 Contact us today to take the first step towards better oral health.

 Request Appointment